 9) How are other countries responding to all this?

-The response of the international community has been somewhat lackluster so far.
+The response of the international community has been somewhat lackluster.

 The United States, purported to be a supporter of democracy around the world, hasn’t taken a particularly strong stance.
 The State Department has called on China to honor the “one country, two systems” rule, and a State Department spokesperson in August called China a “thuggish” regime after it released personal information for a US consular official who met with Hong Kong protesters, which China used as propaganda to show foreign meddling.

 Secretary of State Mike Pompeo has dismissed such allegations of US interference as “ludicrous.”
-He also said in interviews last week that China should respect the rights of Hong Kong and that “something like Tiananmen Square” in Hong Kong could jeopardize a trade deal.
-National Security Adviser John Bolton has also warned against a “new” Tiananmen Square.
+He also said in interviews in August that China should respect the rights of Hong Kong and that “something like Tiananmen Square” in Hong Kong could jeopardize a trade deal.
+In August, then-National Security Adviser John Bolton also warned against a “new” Tiananmen Square.

-Trump did say earlier this month that he was concerned about Hong Kong, but then suggested that if Xi “sat down with the protesters, he’d work it out in 15 minutes,” seemingly unaware of how Xi, the Chinese government, authoritarianism, or protests work.
+Trump did say in August that he was concerned about Hong Kong, but then suggested that if Xi “sat down with the protesters, he’d work it out in 15 minutes,” seemingly unaware of how Xi, the Chinese government, authoritarianism, or protests work.

 Part of the president’s hands-off approach to the situation in Hong Kong almost certainly has to do with his desire to make a trade deal with China and end the trade war before the 2020 election.
 If that means he has to ignore sensitive subjects like Hong Kong (and China’s repression of its Uighur Muslim minority) to cut a deal with Xi, then so be it.